The deadline for applications is Oct. 1 of each year.

 - Injury Prevention Clinic — working with athletes and researchers to identify ways to prevent sports injuries

-Each year, our clinics have over 40,000 patient visits.
+Each year, our clinics have more than 40,000 patient visits.
 Fellows are involved in the care of patients with a large variety of sports medicine injuries and conditions.
 We treat patients of all ages, including children, adolescents, and adults.

 Lectures and conferences